-3.5.1.6 Stakeholder Focus Event
+3.5.1.6 Stakeholder Focus Events

 To attract DSOs and promote the Platone Open Framework, two events for DSOs are planned to experience the laboratory setup of Platone components at RWTH Aachen University.
 RWTH laboratory focuses on the integration of the Platone Open Framework to produce a reference implementation which is deployed in the Platone demonstration sites across Europe and in Canada.
-At the later stages of the project, more components of Platone framework will be integrated in the laboratory prototype together with specific use cases of the demonstration sites depending on needs of DSOs.